bcgov/aries-vcr/README.md

 Using this new approach to identity systems design means a person would be in full control of data issued to them by third parties.
 People would be in control of disclosing of their personally identifiable data as issued by themselves (e.g. personal preferences, messages, etc) or issued to them by third parties.
 These third parties may include authoritative issuers such as governments (e.g. identity documents, licences) or they could be issuers such as a local sports club (e.g. membership).
 Critically, "self-sovereign" is not intended to suggest a "digital self-declaration" of ones identity in opposition to or as a substitute for authoritative and officially issued identity attributes from a government.
 Rather, that one is both "in control" of the relationship (the decentralized identifier) and the data (verifiable credential) issued to them.
 Therefore, once one is holding this officially issued data, one can choose when and what one would like to disclose to third parties.
 The details of how this can be technically achieved are described briefly in the following sections along with appropriate references for further study.

 It is important to note that while these emerging standards and technologies are being designed to tackle the very difficult challenges of secure and privacy respecting digital identity for people, they are not limited to the narrow context of personal identity.
 This new model can be applied to a broader set of use cases beyond those involving personally identifiable information.
-The model offers a generalized capability enabling highly secure entity to entity communications and it is this generalized capability that has led to the creation of Hyperledger Indy Catalyst.
-Indy Catalyst components enable enterprises to issue, hold and verify data about entities.
+The model offers a generalized capability enabling highly secure entity to entity communications and it is this generalized capability that has led to the creation of Hyperledger Aries VCR.
+Aries VCR components enable enterprises to issue, hold and verify data about entities.

 ## Open Standards